theforeman/theforeman.org/plugins/foreman_remote_execution/0.3/index.md

 to stop such job later, you either cancel the job and cancel the recurring logic.

-Another feature to allow more precise control over the execution is limitting by concurrency level and distributing the tasks over time.
+Another feature to allow more precise control over the execution is limiting by concurrency level and distributing the tasks over time.
 The **Concurrency level** allows to set a quota on how many parallel tasks can be run, which can effectively prevent depleting all of the system's resources in case of executing a job